mikeattah/codementor-countdown-mobile-app/README.md

-# Events Countdown Mobile App
+# DevProjects Countdown Mobile App

-An event countdown mobile app built for Android and iOS with React Native.
-It is a code challenge for [Codementor](https://www.codementor.io/).
+A countdown mobile app built for Android and iOS with React Native.
+It is a code challenge for [Codementor's DevProjects](https://www.codementor.io/projects/mobile/countdown-mobile-app-bjzn08zcon).

 ## Tools

+- YARN
 - React Native
 - React Navigation
 - Expo